 Not Fitted state of a component for the variant design.
 Launch this command using the button on the Variant Active Bar (visible when a variant is selected in the Projects panel).
 This will change the cursor to a cross-hair, where clicking on a component will cause it to toggle between the

-Not Fitted states – the related entry in the Variants Manager dialog reflects any changes that are made.
+Not Fitted states – the related entry in the Variant Manager dialog reflects any changes that are made.

-The component’s fitted state will be graphically indicated as defined in the Variant Options dialog (accessed from the button in the Variants Management dialog).
+The component’s fitted state will be graphically indicated as defined in the Variant Options dialog (accessed from the button in the Variant Management dialog).

 A variant parameter may also be directly edited in the Parameter Variation dialog, which is opened by double-clicking on the parameter text.
 As usual, this function is only available when in the compiled schematic view, and any changes made will also register in the Variant Management dialog.

 To change a component's physical designator, directly within the compiled document view of a source schematic, simply click once on the designator to focus it, then click again to begin editing.
 Note that in-place designator editing is only possible when the Enable In-Place Editing option is enabled in the Schematic – General page of the Preferences dialog.

 In-place editing of designators is essentially a graphical shortcut to defining a Locked Physical Designator, which can also be defined in the Physical Component Properties dialog (double click on the component) or Designator Annotation dialog (double-click on the designator).

 In terms of component annotation, these dialogs offer the same content.
 Use the Annotate options to specify either:

 A designator generated using a specified Naming Scheme.
 In this case, enable the Apply Naming Scheme option and use the Annotate Options button to access the Board Level Annotation Options dialog.
 From here, you can either choose a predefined naming scheme or specify your own, custom scheme.
 The Physical designator will be generated based on the logical designator information and the specified naming scheme.